awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

     The directory and filename used will depend on your use case.
 Typically the application's files directory is in /data/user/0/<app namespace>/files/.
 You may however choose to locate your keystore on removable media or another space on the filesystem.
 The SDK allows for specifying the file path and name of the keystore so the choice is up to you.

-## Using AWS IoT with authenticated users
+## Using AWS IOT with user sign-in

-This sample demonstrates enabling unauthenticated users to use the AWS IoT APIs to securely publish-to and subscribe-from MQTT topics.
-Following steps demonstrates usage of AWS IoT with authenticated users.
+This sample demonstrates enabling guest users to use the AWS IoT APIs to securely publish-to and subscribe-from MQTT topics.
+Following steps demonstrates usage of AWS IoT with user sign-in.

 1. Follow the steps [here](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/add-aws-mobile-user-sign-in.html) to add authentication UI to your app.